 - Cohort model: Offers students a collegial group of friends while in the program and for many years.

 - Summer internship opportunities for those pursuing the single MSHA degree option and the dual MSHA/MSHI option.
 Click here for the most recent summer internship placements.

 - Administrative Residency: Provides the ideal way to integrate the academic foundation into the “real world” during the third year of the MSHA Program.
 Residency placements span the United States and may be completed in a variety of health care organizations such as hospitals, integrated delivery systems, physician group practices, consulting, insurance / managed care companies, and home health agencies.
 We offer a parallel professional development curriculum which enables our students to secure their residency placements.
 Students earn a stipend during the administrative residency ranging from $40,000 - $75,000 per year.
-Click here to view the 2013 Adinistrative Residency Placements.
+Here is a list of the 2014 Adinistrative Residency Placements

 - Birmingham: Offers a wonderful and livable city but it also provides a magnificent “learning laboratory” with many health care organizations.

 - Part-time Jobs during the Program enable you to integrate the lessons learned in the classroom to the “real world.”
 These part-time jobs provide flexible work schedules so that you are able to balance school and work.